Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Supporting tables and figures

-Table~\ref{tab:covariates} describes the covariates used in the construction of the exam passage model and the course enrollment model referenced in the Appendix of the main text.
-In Figure~\ref{fig:passage-model_checks}, we provide additional information on the exam passage model described in Step 3 of the Empirical Application in the main text.
-Similarly, Figure~\ref{fig:enrollment-model_checks} provides additional information on the course enrollment model estimated as part of our sensitivity analysis (see the Appendix of the main text).
+In Figure~\ref{fig:passage-model_checks}, we provide additional information on the exam passage model described in the main text.
+Similarly, Figure~\ref{fig:enrollment-model_checks} provides additional information on the course enrollment model estimated as part of our sensitivity analysis (see \ref{A:sensitivity-details}).

+In Figure~\ref{fig:acad-prep-dist_across-samples}, we present a version of Figure~\ref{fig:acad-prep-dist} (presented in the main text) where we disaggregate the distributions of estimated academic preparedness by students' AP math course enrollment and AP exam participation status.

 Finally, Table~\ref{tab:model-coeffs} presents the estimated coefficients for the models described in Figure~\ref{fig:disparate-impact-models} in the main text.

 \FloatBarrier